Jäger Movement: History

 Their contribution to the White victory was crucial, not least through improving morale.
-Educated as elite troops they were also fit to assume command as officers over the untrained troops of the Civil War.
+Having been professionally trained in Germany, many were also the best candidates to assume command over the untrained troops of the Civil War.

-Immediately after the Civil War, they were given the right to use the word Jäger in their military ranks.
+Immediately after the Civil War, they were allowed to use the word Jäger in their military ranks.
 Many of the Jägers continued their military careers.
-In the 1920s a long feud between officers with Jäger-background and Finnish officers who had served in the Russian Imperial army was concluded in favor of the Jägers: Most of the commanders of army corps, divisions, and regiments in the Winter War were Jägers.
+In the 1920s a long feud between officers with Jäger-background and Finnish officers who had served in the Russian Imperial army was concluded in favor of the Jägers.
+Most of the commanders of army corps, divisions, and regiments in the Winter War were Jägers.
 The Jäger March composed by Jean Sibelius for the words written by Jäger Heikki Nurmio, was the honorary march of many army detachments.